Third Party Payment Processors: The Complete Small Business Guide

 - Have a backup means of accepting payments in place in case you lose access to your account (Venmo and Zelle are great options)

-While it’s important to take the risk of a hold, freeze, or termination seriously, the truth is that most low-risk businesses rarely encounter these problems.
+While it’s important to take the risk of a hold, freeze, or termination seriously, most low-risk businesses rarely encounter these problems.
 With a little preparation and a willingness to play by the rules, you should be able to safely use your third-party processing account for many years without ever having a problem.

 Is A Third-Party Payment Processor Right For My Business?

-The choice between a third-party processor and a traditional merchant account will ultimately depend on the nature and size of your business.
+Many third-party payment processors rank among the best credit card processors for small businesses.
+Choosing between a third-party payment processor and a traditional merchant account will ultimately depend on the nature and size of your business.
 Unfortunately, there isn’t a single provider on the market that offers a true “one size fits all” service that’s suitable for every business.

 In making your decision between these two approaches to credit card processing, ask yourself the following questions: